Burnham Market railway station: History

 Burnham Market was the principal intermediate station on the West Norfolk branch, serving the largest settlement between Heacham and Wells.
 Its importance was to decline towards the end of the nineteenth century as it shed its urban functions to become the village it is today.
 A single platform was provided together with a brick station building situated on the down side of the line.
 A crossing loop to the west of the station allowing it to be a passing place.
 Four sidings led from the loop to serve a goods yard equipped with a red brick goods shed.
 Another siding led to a nearby brickworks which used the railway to import coal.
 The station, like many others along the line, also handled its fair share of agricultural traffic and, in addition, some fish traffic (notably shellfish) from nearby villages such as Brancaster and Burnham Overy.

-The station was also the nearest to Lord Nelson's birthplace at Burnham Thorpe, a fact capitalised on by the Great Eastern Railway which erected large nameboards proclaiming that this was the station "For Burnham Thorpe & Nelson's Birthplace".
-That village could be discerned from the train as it passed over the little River Burn within half-a-mile of Burnham Thorpe Church where Nelson's father was Rector from 1755 to 1802.
+The station was also the closest to Horatio Nelson's birthplace at Burnham Thorpe, a fact capitalised on by the Great Eastern Railway, which erected large nameboards proclaiming that this was the station "For Burnham Thorpe & Nelson's Birthplace".
+That village could be discerned from the train as it passed over the little River Burn within half a mile of Burnham Thorpe church, where Nelson's father was rector from 1755 to 1802.